zucy-9704/mcb185_homework/participation.md

 	+ I attended office hours on Sunday
 	+ I had a study session with Malik on Monday
 	+ I attended class on Tuesday
-	+ I got assessed for unit 5 on Tuesday
+	+ I got assessed in person for unit 5 on Tuesday